coopergau/ZK-STARK-from-scratch/README.md

 ## What to do right now
 - constraint polys
 - add error if remainder is not zero in composition polynomial step - theres a comment in constraint_polys.rs
+- Maybe go over the somposition poly to make sure functions are clean - refactored the poly functions
 - Get the proof working first and then add the zero knowledge part of f'(x) = f(x) + u(x)r(x) (dont have to do this part) so the queries can be any point in L

 ## Proof generation steps